 Elliot Chodoff is a political and military analyst specializing in the Middle East conflict and the global war on terrorists.

-He has presented and published papers on the subjects of Deterrence and US Military Manpower Policy, Cultural Relativism and Nuclear Deterrence Policy in the Middle East, Israel's Changing Defense Posture Following the 1982 Invasion of Lebanon, and Terrorists’ Use of Modern Information Technology.
+He has presented and published papers on the subjects of Deterrence and US Military Manpower Policy, Cultural Relativism and Nuclear Deterrence Policy in the Middle East, Israel's Changing Defense Posture Following the 1982 Invasion of Lebanon, Terrorists’ Use of Modern Information Technology, and Regional Deterrence During and After the Cold War.
 His paper on Combat Motivation and Effectiveness in Infantry Units has been on the recommended reading list at the US Army War College.
-His articles have appeared in the Washington Times, National Post of Canada, In the National Interest, and Front Page Magazine, and numerous web journals.
-Elliot is the founding and senior editor of MidEast: On Target, an e-journal and newsletter.
+His articles have appeared in the Washington Times, National Post of Canada, The National Interest, National Review, and Front Page Magazine, and numerous web journals.

 Elliot is a graduate of the Ramaz School in New York.
-He received a BA with honors in Sociology as well as a BS in Biological Sciences from SUNY at Stony Brook and an MA in Sociology from The University of Chicago.
-He is currently writing a PhD dissertation in International Relations at the University of Haifa on deterrence strategy in regional conflicts and of terrorist organizations.
-Elliot is a teaching fellow at the University of Haifa.
-He was a visiting scholar at the University of Memphis for the spring semesters 2007 and 2008, and will be returning there in spring semester, 2009.
+He received a BA with honors in Sociology and a BS in Biological Sciences from SUNY at Stony Brook and an MA in Sociology from The University of Chicago.
+He is writing a PhD dissertation in International Relations at Bar Ilan University on deterrence of terrorist organizations.
+He is an adjunct lecturer at the University of Haifa, and he was the Bornblum/Lemsky Visiting Scholar at the University of Memphis for the spring semesters 2007, 2008, and 2009.

-While in Chicago, Elliot was Director of the Speakers Bureau for the Consulate General of Israel to the Midwest, and was a featured lecturer.
-An educator for over 25 years, Elliot has lectured to a wide range of audiences and programs in Israel and abroad.
+An educator for over 35 years, Elliot has lectured to a wide range of audiences and programs in Israel and abroad.
 He teaches and lectures on the topics of the Middle East Conflict; Terrorism and Responses; Military Thought and Strategy; The Military Aspects of International Conflict; Arab-Israeli Relations; the Sociology of Modern Israel and the History of Zionism.

-Elliot and his wife Beth moved to Israel in 1983 and are founding members of Eshchar, a community village in the Galilee, where they reside with their four children.
+Elliot moved to Israel in 1983 and is a founding member of Eshchar, a community village in the Galilee, where he resides.
 A licensed tour guide, he also leads educational tours throughout Israel.